vinaygoel/ars-workshop/README.md

 #### Set enviroment variables ####

-Take a look at the setup-env.sh and update the values as needed (where specified).
+Take a look at the setup-env.sh file (in current directory) and update the values as needed (where specified).

 Then, set environment variables by running: